raipc/atsd-jdbc/README.md

 # JDBC driver

-The JDBC driver provides a convenient way to query Axibase Time Series Database via SQL.
+The JDBC driver provides a convenient way to query the Axibase Time Series Database via SQL.

-The internal communication is implemented by means of transferring results in CSV format via HTTP or HTTPS protocols.
+Internal communication is implemented by means of transferring results in CSV format via HTTP or HTTPS protocols.
 See the [SQL API Documentation](https://github.com/axibase/atsd-docs/tree/master/api/sql#overview) for a description of the query syntax and examples.

 ## JDBC URL

-ATSD JDBC driver prefix is **"jdbc:axibase:atsd:"**, followed by http/https URL of the ATSD SQL API endpoint and optional driver properties.
+The ATSD JDBC driver prefix is `jdbc:axibase:atsd:`, followed by the http/https URL of the ATSD SQL API endpoint, and optional driver properties.

 ```ls
 jdbc:axibase:atsd:http://atsd_hostname:8088/api/sql